 A Sports bike is a type of motorcycle which falls under the performance-bike segment.
 The manufacturers optimize the sports bikes for acceleration (pick-up), speed, braking, and cornering abilities.
 However, these performance parameters come at the cost of comfort and fuel economy as compared to other motorcycles.
 So, generally, most of the Sports motorcycles around the world have varying sizes and prices than other bikes.

 According to Soichiro Honda, Founder of Honda, the Super Sports bikes primarily offer the speed and the thrill.
 However, many believe that the sports bike’s enjoyment comes mainly from its ability to perform on paved highways.
-The characteristics of the sports bikes include the cornering on the paved roads and handling.
-They also deliver adrenaline acceleration, braking power, and the record top-speed.
+The characteristics of sports motorcycles include the cornering on the paved roads and handling.
+They also deliver adrenaline acceleration, braking power, and record top-speed.

 Design of a Sports Bike: